Sampling efficiency of transverse forces in dense liquids

 We also obtain the odd diffusivity, given by

 and which behaves as $D_\perp \sim \gamma$ at large $\gamma$.
-We also see that $D_\perp$ remains finite below the dynamical transition temperature, when $\widehat{M} \to \infty$.
+At very high temperature we have $D_\perp=-\gamma\mu \widehat{M}\simeq 0$.
+We also see that $D_\perp=-\gamma\mu T$ below the dynamical transition temperature, when $\widehat{M} \to \infty$, consistently with the harmonic well picture~\cite{SM}.
 In the mean-field limit, a genuine glass phase appears at low temperature in which particles are trapped in a local harmonic environment created by their neighbors.
-In a harmonic well the spectrum of the Fokker-Planck operator only picks up an imaginary part when transverse forces are applied, leaving the real part of the eigenvalues unchanged, thereby capturing the emergence of circular orbits within the well.
+In a harmonic well the spectrum of the Fokker-Planck operator only picks up an imaginary part when transverse forces are applied, leaving the real part of the eigenvalues unchanged~\cite{SM}, thereby capturing the emergence of circular orbits within the well.
 The physical picture is that chiral forces eventually lose their accelerating power by wasting the injected energy into circular trajectories.

 It is unclear whether these mean-field results are valid in finite dimensions.
 We thus resort to an approximate theory in the spirit of the mode-coupling theory of glassy dynamics~\cite{gotze2009complex}.
 To compare with the infinite-dimensional calculation we focus on the self-part of the intermediate scattering function, $F_s(\bq,t)=\frac{1}{N}\sum_{j} \langle e^{i\bq\cdot\left[\br_j(t) - \br_j(0)\right]}\rangle$.
 The long wavelength limit of $F_s(\bq;t)$ is related to the mean-squared displacement, $F_s(\bq\to 0,t) = 1 - \frac{q^2}{6}\Delta r^2(t)$, and therefore the long time dynamics of $F_s$ at large wavelength allows us to obtain the diffusion constant.